Best Tours and Day Trips from Prague

 Get out of the tourist core

 If you've been left wanting more after touring Prague's center, don't make the beginner's mistake and stay there alone!
-Most tourists hang around the Old Town without thinking that the lesser-known areas of Prague are just as amazing.
+Most tourists just wander around the Old Town without thinking that the lesser-known areas of Prague are just as amazing.

 On my last trip to Prague, I most enjoyed wandering around the area around Jiřího z Poděbrad square, which is quite quiet, with authentic bars and cool local stores.